-How To Spot Roof Damage
+How to Spot Roof Damage

 Check for Damaged Shingles

-Any trees that have branches near your rooftop are at an even higher risk of causing your roofing system damage, which is why it is always smart to trim branches that could potentially cause irreparable damage.
-Storms can be extremely unexpected and it is always better to be safe than sorry in terms of protecting your roof from harms way.
+Any trees that have branches near your rooftop have an even higher risk of causing your roofing system damage, which is why it is always smart to trim branches that could potentially cause irreparable damage.
+Storms can be extremely unexpected and it is always better to be safe than sorry in terms of protecting your roof from harm’s way.
 It is advised to check your roof after a major storm to catch any damage that may have occurred and have it repaired as quickly as possible.
 Over time, if your roof is not regularly inspected and repaired, it will start to deteriorate and its lifespan will be much shorter than originally expected, and internal damage is bound to happen over time.

 Roof Damage Caused From Extreme Weather